-The Maryland Lemon Law offers cost free legal help to drivers whose vehicles suffer a nonconformity or defect that can't be repaired after repeated attempts (normally 3) by the manufacturers authorized dealership.
-Review the statute and a summary of the law, Maryland Lemon Law
+The Maryland Lemon Law offers cost-free legal help to drivers whose vehicles suffer a nonconformity or defect that can't be repaired after repeated attempts (normally 4) by the manufacturers authorized dealership.
+Review the statute and a summary of the law: MD Lemon Law.

-Yes, but the law provides more protection for buyers than for those who lease.
-If you purchase your car, the problem must first occur in the first 24 months or 18,000 miles whichever comes first, to qualify for lemon law protection.
-If you lease, the problem must occur in the first 24 months or 18,000 miles, whichever comes first.
+Yes, the law provides protection for both buyers and lessess.
+If you purchase OR lease your car, the problem must first occur in the first 24 months or 18,000 miles, whichever comes first, to qualify for Lemon Law protection.

 This is the #1 question we receive at Kimmel & Silverman.
-Unfortunately, used cars are not covered under the Lemon Law, but hold on... don't get discouraged yet...
-If you have a manufacturer's warranty, original or extended, we can still help you under the aforementioned Mag Moss Act.
+Unfortunately, used cars are not covered under the Lemon Law, but hold on – don't get discouraged yet!
+If you have a manufacturer's warranty, original or extended, we can still help you under the aforementioned Magnuson–Moss Act.

 Also, if a dealer misrepresents a car at the time of sale, you may have rights under the Unfair Trade Practices Act.
 We encourage you to contact us to find out if and how we can be of assistance in these matters.

 For more information on the Maryland Lemon Law, please call 1-800-LEMON-LAW (1-800-536-6652 ) or email us, and we will get back to you as soon as possible.